Learn the functionalities for exploring the properties of raster datasets.

 Raster Properties

-1. RT_info - list all of the general metadata information about a raster.
+1. RT_info lists all the general metadata of a raster.

 PythonPythonScala